udacityalumni/udacity-nanodegrees-resources/CONTRIBUTING.md

 ## 🌐 Contributing to the Open Source Projects section

-  - Add a link to the project's repository under its corresponding school and main category and a short description following **this format**:
+  - Add a link to the open source project's repository and a short description on the **Open Source Projects section** in your School following **this format**:

 -----